Overview

 The AHR Act applies to all parts of the employment process, which includes:

 When an employer lays off an employee, there are two categories: “with-cause” terminations and “without-cause” terminations.
-An example of a with-cause termination would be a situation where an employee was found to have violated the terms of an employment agreement or committed a criminal act against an employer (i.e. theft).
-In such a case, the employer is not required to pay the employee any severance.
+An example of a with-cause termination would be where an employee was found to have violated the terms of an employment agreement or committed a criminal act against an employer (i.e. theft).
+In that case, the employer is not required to pay the employee any severance.

 In virtually all other cases, an employer is required to give adequate notice as defined by case law and the Employment Standards Code.
 Typically, the longer an employee has been working at a job, the longer the notice period (or pay in lieu thereof) will be.